i2p/i2p.www/i2p2www/spec/ecies.rst

 or between a local destination and a router.

-When a given destination supports both ElGamal/AES+SessionTags and this proposal, both types of sessions may share a context.
+When a given destination supports both ElGamal/AES+SessionTags and this specification, both types of sessions may share a context.
 See section 1c) below.